-In 1926, His Eminence the Most.
+In 1926, His Eminence, Most.
 Rev. William Cardinal O’Connell, Archbishop of Boston, founded Cathedral High School next door to his seat at the Cathedral of the Holy Cross in Boston’s South End.
 The school’s founding was made possible by the generosity of the estate of a benefactor, Mary C. Keith, and its history of philanthropy-based education continues through today.

 Cathedral High School was created to serve the youth of the city of Boston to “develop [them] spiritually, intellectually, and socially, and to train Catholic leaders” in the words of the founding mission statement.

 The school adopted the personal episcopal motto of its founder, Cardinal O’Connell: Vigor in Arduis — Latin often translated as “strength in the face of adversity.”
 It was to be an incredibly apt choice for Cathedral which has served generations of immigrants, first-generation Americans, and inner-city youth from all walks of life.
 The motto highlights the resolve of Cathedral scholars who persevere through academic and personal challenges to achieve great success.

 From the beginning and for many decades, the school was primary staffed by Sisters of Saint Joseph of Boston (CSJ).
 The religious order of sisters taught and administrated the school for many decades.
 Today, several full-time Sisters of Saint Joseph continue to serve the students of Cathedral High School.

-The school was elevated from a parish high school to an archdiocesan central high school in 1950 in recognition that it was one of several such schools in Boston to serve a population much broader than its parishioners.
+The school was elevated from a parish high school to an archdiocesan central high school in 1950 recognizing that it was one of several such schools in Boston to serve a population much broader than its parishioners.

 In 2004, Cathedral High School became an independent Catholic high school, legally incorporated under the governance of a Board of Trustees.